saifulkhan/storytelling-vis/README.md

   },
 ```

-**Table APIs:**  See the implementation of all tables as nested components in `src/components/storyboards/tables` folder and feature action table reader, feature to action mapping classes in `src/utils/storyboards/feature-action` folder.
+**Table API:**  See the implementation of all tables as nested components in `src/components/storyboards/tables` folder and feature action table reader, feature to action mapping classes in `src/utils/storyboards/feature-action` folder.
 The web templates or pages of feature action tables are in `public/static/storyboards`.

 **Example:**